-Since graduating from NSCD in 2010, Hannah’s subtly political choreography has been commissioned locally and internationally at festivals including the Venice Biennale and Manchester International Festival.
+Since graduating from NSCD in 2010, Hannah’s subtly political choreography has been commissioned locally and internationally, and she has performed at festivals including the Venice Biennale and Manchester International Festival.
 She frequently collaborates with artists across various disciplines, such as musician Alex De Little at The Hepworth in 2017, and her twin sister Amy, a photographer based in New York.

 Hannah has spent the past few months developing her dramaturgical and teaching skills through workshops, mentoring, and physical research.
 Her broader research focus, the idea of ‘feminism as the female command of space’, has informed her interconnected roles as a teacher, student, artist and researcher.

 On being selected for the Fellowship, Hannah said:

 “I’m really aware of how finite resources are, and how many talented artists could have used this opportunity, so I feel really lucky.
 I’m excited about the potential of what I can learn and share and about being able to come back to NSCD in this capacity."

 Hannah Buckley joined the scheme alongside three other fellows at Leeds Beckett University, Phoenix Dance Theatre and Yorkshire Dance, all supported by Arts Council England’s Ambition for Excellence grant.
 At the end of the process, fellows will showcase their created performances in an event for audiences and industry professionals alike.